 The Great Smoky Mountains National Park is the number one visited National Park in the United States, drawing over 11 million visitors every year.
+With so many activities that you and your family can try, and not forgetting the top of the range accommodations it has to offer, (read more here) it can really make this vacation and hiking trip one to remember.
 The park has year-round attractions for everyone.
 Spring and summer hold beautiful greenery and fields of wildflowers.
 The great weather during these seasons makes it an ideal time for hiking and camping.
 Fall is a great season to visit for beautiful colors and crisp air.
 During winter, the deciduous leaves fall from the trees opening up even more views from the hiking trails.

 Dupont State Recreational Forest

 If you visit Dupont State Recreational Forest, you may recognize some of the waterfalls and trails from Hollywood.
 Both The Hunger Games and The Last of the Mohicans were filmed in part at the waterfalls in Dupont State Recreational Forest.
 There are over 80 miles of hiking trails and four large waterfalls.
 In September, the park hosts a Forest Festival where they celebrate the beauty of the forest with wildlife presentations, hiking tours, and much more.
 During the rest of the year you’ll find that besides hiking and the views, there are plenty of activities for every member of the family, making Dupont State Recreational Forest a great outdoor vacation destination.

 Although hot and dry, Arizona has a number of sites you can’t miss.
 Let’s take a look at what it has to offer for hiking enthusiasts.